dpellegr/PolyGear/README.md

 The example folder collects some complex assemblies constructed with just a few line of codes by empowering PolyGear.

+## Contacts

+Feel free to drop me an email at pellegrini.dario/@/gmail/./com I am always happy to help and work *with* you especially if you are a student (note that being a student is a state of mind, you do not need to be a child or enrolled anywhere).
+**However** if you come to me with requests demanding a significant amount of my time and skill set, or you are working on a commercial project, do not expect me to do it for free.
+It took me years to forge my technical acuity and I will consider working *for* you only if reasonably compensated.
+In short: be respectfull.

 ## Enjoy!

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.